 Culture at Audubon

 Audubon's Affinity Groups are employee-led groups based on shared characteristics, experiences, goals or interests.
 They create dynamic, safe spaces to build community, facilitate personal and professional development, raise awareness of important issues, and effect change – to ensure individuals from all identities thrive at Audubon.
-Members of Affinity Groups also provide constructive and meaningful engagement on Audubon's priorities and strategies, join subcommittees, and participate in scheduled meetings and conference calls.
-Audubon's Affinity Groups include the Access Affinity Group, Alianza Latina Affinity Group, Black Affinity Group, Caretakers Affinity Group, Community Service Affinity Group, Early Career Professionals Affinity Group (ECPAG), People of Color (POC) Affinity Group, LGBTQIA++ (Queer) Affinity Group, and Women's Employee Resource Group (WERG).
+Audubon's Affinity Groups include the Access Affinity Group, Alianza Latina Affinity Group, Allyship Affinity Group, Black Affinity Group, Caretakers Affinity Group, Community Service Affinity Group, Early Career Professionals Affinity Group (ECPAG), People of Color (POC) Affinity Group, LGBTQIA++ (Queer) Affinity Group, and Women's Employee Resource Group (WERG).

 Audubon welcomes everyone who finds delight in birds and nature.
 No matter where a volunteer was born, or how they came to the United States, we value their contribution to our science and conservation programs.

 Let us send you the latest in bird and conservation news.